imatge-upc/telecombcn-2016-dlcv/index.md

 Registration is **sold out** for this edition of the seminar.
 The 30 available seats were covered by UPC TelecomBCN students.

 We greatly appreciate the interest of several other students who could not register.
-We are planning a new edition of the seminar for January 2017.
-You can receive any update regarding this new edition by following [this issue](https://github.com/imatge-upc/telecombcn-2016-dlcv/issues/2).
+We are planning a new edition of this seminar for June-July 2017.
+A new seminar on [Deep Learning for Speech and Language](https://telecombcn-dl.github.io/2017-dlsl/) is also planned for January 2017.

 You are also encouraged to share your questions and solution in the [public issues](https://github.com/imatge-upc/dlcv-2016/issues) section for future reference and quality improvement of the course.